-Take the queues snaking out the doors as a sign that Shanghai Street and Shanghai Street On Bourke tick lots of boxes.
-Fried pork mini buns and fried chicken and prawn dumplings are on hand for those feeling naughty.
-Steamed and boiled snacks await if you want a warming meal with a pillowy texture, and vegetarians have some un-bao-lievable options too!
+Take the queues snaking out the door as a sign that Shanghai Street (on Bourke and in Chinatown) is the real deal.
+Fried pork mini buns and fried chicken and prawn dumplings are on hand for the hungry.
+Steamed snacks await if you want a warming meal with a pillowy texture, and vegetarians have some un-bao-lievable options too!

 Tim Ho Wan

 The original Tim Ho Wan is a hole-in-the-wall eatery in Hong Kong, created by dumpling master Mak Kwai Pui in 2009.
 Melbourne’s version shares the same menu as the northern HQ, but not its Michelin star.
 That’s not to say the dumplings here aren’t worth queuing up for (and you will probably have to).
 Opt for the global phenomenon that is the barbecue pork bun – it’s baked, not steamed, and slightly sweet.

 East China Trading Company

 We all know that everything handmade tastes better, like the dumplings at Mr Kwok.
-It’s now operated by his daughter, but you can often still see Mr Kwok himself in the kitchen making them from scratch.
+It’s now operated by his daughter, but you can still see Mr Kwok himself in the kitchen making them from scratch.

 Oriental Tea House

 Rice Paper Scissors

 You’re encouraged to eat with your hands at Rice Paper Scissors.
 This South-East Asian hawker-style eatery is all about finger foods, including mouth-watering dumplings.
-The seafood dumplings are a crowd favourite, and guaranteed to leave your tastebuds dancing.
+The lobster dumplings are a must, featuring a finger-lickin’ good chilli black bean sauce.

 HuTong Dumpling Bar

-The HuTong Dumpling Bar in Market Lane is a must-visit for any self-respecting dumpling enthusiast.
-Come here for the signature shao-long bao (aka xiao long bao): improbable, but oh-so-good, soup-filled dumplings.
+HuTong Dumpling Bar in Market Lane is a must-visit for any self-respecting dumpling devotee.
+Come here for the signature soup-filled shao-long bao (aka xiao long bao).
+Or spice up your life with the inimitable chilli wontons.

 You can never have enough dumplings.
 When in need, look for them at these places:

-- Din Tai Fung: Expect a queue at the Melbourne outpost of this wildly popular Sydney chain, but their signature xiao long bao is worth it!
+- Din Tai Fung: Expect a queue at the Melbourne outpost of this wildly popular spot.
+Their signature xiao long bao is well worth the wait.

 - Spice Temple: Try the yum cha banquet menu – you’re welcome.

 - ShanDong MaMa: This has been the crowd favourite for years.
 Try MaMa’s signature dish, the mackerel dumpling.